brianwalczak/Bitwarden-Auto-Backup-Manager/README.md

 # Bitwarden Auto-Backup Manager (Beta)
-A robust application that creates local, encrypted auto-backups for your Bitwarden vault without using your master password.
+A robust application that creates local, encrypted auto-backups for your Bitwarden vaults without using your master password.

 > [!WARNING]
 > **This app is currently in its beta state as we collect more information.
 I am not responsible for any issues that may occur during use.
 If you find a bug, please report it <a href='https://github.com/BrianWalczak/Bitwarden-Auto-Backup-Manager/issues'>here</a> as I make improvements :)**

 ## Features
-- Create encrypted backups of your Bitwarden Vault with ease, ensuring that your personal information is safe.
+- Create encrypted backups of your Bitwarden vaults with ease, ensuring that your personal information is safe.
-- Enable encrypted automatic backups to occur every day, week, or month to keep your vault saved.
+- Enable encrypted automatic backups to occur every day, week, or month to keep your vaults saved.
-- Restore your Bitwarden Vault from any backup within seconds, helping you access your information freely.
+- Restore your Bitwarden vault from any backup within seconds, helping you access your information freely.
 - Your master password is never required to create a new backup, and each backup is automatically created from utilizing the Bitwarden Desktop app (for account authentication **only**) and direct Bitwarden API.
+- Manage and back up **multiple Bitwarden accounts** from a single interface, making it easy to keep all your vaults securely backed up in one place.

 ## Requirements
 Before installing the Bitwarden Auto-Backup Manager, you need to have the Bitwarden Desktop app installed locally on your device.
 If you don't already, click <a href='https://vault.bitwarden.com/download/?app=desktop&platform=windows'>here</a> to download the latest installer for the Bitwarden Desktop app.